aerospike/aerospike-server/README.md

 The majority of the Aerospike source code is written in the C programming language, conforming to the ANSI C99 standard.

+To install dependencies run `./bin/install-dependencies.sh` in the aerospike-server repo.

 In particular, the following tools and libraries are needed:

 #### C Compiler Toolchain